ficocelliguy/bitburner-src/markdown/bitburner.cyberdeck.getnetrunningcost.md

 number

-the current ICEbreaker cost of netrunning
+the current ICEBreaker cost of netrunning

 ## Remarks